PBSW/Databases-For-Developers-Synopsis/Methodology.md

 - Test many-to-many retrieval.

-### All items a user has on an existing grocery list
+### All items a user has on an existing grocery list that they haven't gotten